-The Evergreen Behavioral Health Association has its beginnings in 2013, when four Corvallis therapists got together to explore the idea of forming an organization (an Independent Practice Association, or IPA) to support local behavioral health clincians who worked in a private practice setting.
+Evergreen Behavioral Health Association has its beginnings in 2013, when four Corvallis therapists got together to explore the idea of forming an organization (an Independent Practice Association, or IPA) to support local behavioral health clinicians working in a private practice setting.
 IPAs were being formed in other parts of the state, but not in our region.

 The Affordable Care Act, the creation of Care Coordinating Organizations, and other changes to the healthcare landscape motivated and informed our efforts to build an association that could preserve clinician independence, improve the quality of behavioral healthcare, and provide support for the success of our members.

-EBHA’s administration is currently comprised of a Board of Directors, including a president, vice-president, treasurer and secretary, and three additional Board members.
-Community provider membership is open to all licensed behavioral health providers in good standing with their licensing boards.
+EBHA’s administration is comprised of a board of directors, including a president, vice-president, treasurer and secretary.
+There are typically one to five additional board members drawn from EBHA members and/or the community at large.
+EBHA membership is open to all who are in good standing with their licensing boards, both licensed behavioral health providers and registered interns.